• Performing weddings, funerals, and baptisms

 Financial Aid Available to Seminary Students

-Seminary students need to budget for 24 or more months of seminary expenses.
-Fortunately, seminaries offer many forms of financial aid besides loans to cover costs.
+Seminary students need to budget for 24 months or more for seminary expenses.
+Fortunately, seminaries offer many forms of financial aid besides student loans to cover costs.
 Scholarships, grants, and fellowships provide free money to reduce seminary degree prices.
 Funded for $2.6 million, the Evangelical Lutheran Church in America (ELCA) has a February 14th deadline to apply for the Leaders Full-Tuition Scholarship.
 The Presbyterian Church U.S.A. offers 120 Presbyterian Study Grants worth up to $5,000 each for full-time Master of Divinity majors at qualifying seminaries.
 The Knights of Columbus awards several $2,500 Seminarian Scholarships to men pursuing the priesthood with ecclesiastical approval.

 Many mainline Protestant churches of all denominations and Catholic churches provide financial aid to staff members and volunteer leaders to attend seminary.
 Financial aid packages include scholarships, grants, and fellowships.
 In some cases, a church may cover the tuition for every year you attend a seminary on a full-time basis.
 If you are on staff at a church or a student intern, ask your senior pastor or other leaders in your church if the church or an affiliated organization offers any financial aid to attend a seminary.